Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \subsection{LLM-as-a-Judge: Candidate Code Screening}

-A fundamental challenge with automating code generation is verifying functional equivalence of generated and source code.
-The original LASSI framework for code translation~\cite{LASSI} relied on manual human review, limiting scalability.
-While formal verification methods exist to rigorously prove functional equivalence~\cite{abadi_verifying_2019, siegel_civl_2015, siegel-mironova-avrunin-clarke:2006:symbolic, DBLP:conf/fm/BlomH14}, they are computationally expensive, require expert configuration, and may not readily apply to all code transformations.
+Verifying functional equivalence between generated and source code is a fundamental challenge for automated code generation.
+LASSI~\cite{LASSI} relied on manual human review, which does not scale.
+Formal verification methods~\cite{abadi_verifying_2019, siegel_civl_2015, siegel-mironova-avrunin-clarke:2006:symbolic, DBLP:conf/fm/BlomH14} can rigorously prove equivalence under restricted conditions but are computationally expensive, require expert configuration, and do not readily apply to the diverse refactorings produced by LLM-driven generation.

-LASSI-EE takes an incremental step toward automated validation by incorporating an LLM-as-a-Judge agent that provides automated screening of likely functionally equivalent candidates.
-This agent replaces manual human review with a practical filtering mechanism that operates at scale and enables the metrics in \S~\ref{sec:metrics}.
-The Judge agent receives the source code, refactored code, standard outputs from both, and energy metrics, then returns a binary verdict: \texttt{VALID} (passes screening, suitable for energy comparison) or \texttt{INVALID} (failed generation task, filtered from energy metrics).
+LASSI-EE incorporates an LLM-as-a-Judge agent that provides automated screening of generated code at scale.
+The Judge receives the source code, the refactored code, and the standard outputs from executing both on identical inputs, along with energy and runtime measurements as contextual information.
+The Judge evaluates functional equivalence and stdout similarity, returning \texttt{VALID} (passes screening, suitable for energy comparison) or \texttt{INVALID} (filtered from energy metrics).
+The screening is empirically grounded because it is anchored in executed program behavior, not code inspection alone.
+For the 18 of 20 HeCBench applications that include built-in correctness validators, the Judge reads PASS/FAIL outcomes embedded in the captured stdout, providing a programmatic signal that supplements the LLM-based comparison.